The Assisted Dying Bill [HL] has been introduced by Baroness Meacher (Crossbench) and would apply to England and Wales only.

 Perspectives on assisted dying

-The debate over assisted dying has provoked strong reactions on both sides of the argument.
+The debate over assisted dying provokes strong reactions on both sides of the argument.

 The campaign group Dignity in Dying, of which Baroness Meacher is chair, has argued that current law contains no safeguards to protect dying people who want to control their death.
 It states that around 350 Britons have now travelled to Switzerland to end their life, at a cost of around £10,000 each.
 Dignity in Dying argues that many of these people travel before they are ready to die, because they are afraid of becoming too weak to make the journey.
 In theory, those that accompany them could face up to 14 years imprisonment.
-However, following the Coroners and Justice Act 2009 and subsequent clarification from the CPS, offences of this nature are no longer prosecuted.
+Dignity in Dying believe the bill would afford dying people with six months or less to live the “option to control their death”.

 Not Dead Yet also contends that the debate about assisted dying is tied to the value society places on disabled people’s lives, and that resources should be directed at improving care and support rather than changing the law.
 The group argues that if disabled people are “given the proper support and resources, they can live extraordinary lives”.

 The issue has also divided religious leaders and organisations.
 In 2014, when the Assisted Dying Bill introduced by Lord Falconer of Thoroton (Labour) was being debated in the House of Lords, faith leaders from a number of different religions published a joint letter opposing the bill.
 The letter argued that every human life is of intrinsic value, and that the bill would allow individuals to “collude in the judgment that [a life] is of no further value”.
-However, in September 2021, former Archbishop of Canterbury George Carey and rabbi Jonathan Romain launched a new religious alliance in support of doctor-assisted dying.
+In September 2021, former Archbishop of Canterbury George Carey and rabbi Jonathan Romain, a vice chair of Dignity in Dying, launched a new religious alliance in support of doctor-assisted dying.
 They argue that belief in the sanctity of life “does not mean believing in the sanctity of suffering or disregarding steps to avoid it”.

 Does the public support assisted dying?